 More information on the programme can be found on the EASTBIO website

 UKRI-funded studentships are open to students worldwide.
 The proportion of international students appointed through the EASTBIO DTP is capped at 30%.
 All students must meet the eligibility criteria as outlined in the UKRI Terms and Conditions (see TGC 5.2).
 To find out whether you would be classed as an International student, please see full residency criteria in Annex B of the accompanying guidance.

 How to apply

 Recruitment for the EASTBIO programme is managed in partnership with Edinburgh University.
-Applications generally open in October with shortlisting and interviews taking place in January/February so, if you are interested in joining the EASTBIO programme September 2023, you should look out for the announcement in October 2022.
+Applications for 2023 entry will open December/January so, if you are interested in joining the EASTBIO programme September 2023, you should look out for the announcement later in the year.